jonathantorres/xtd/README.md

 A few simple header-only string related functions

 ## Installing
-The easiest way is to copy the string.h file into your project, update the namespace as you see fit and use it.
+The easiest way is to copy the `include/string.hpp` file into your project, update the namespace as you see fit and use it.
 The functions implemented currently are:
 - `trim_whitespace` to trim any whitespace from the right and left of a string
+- `trim` to trim any whitespace from the right and left of a string
 - `trim_right` to trim any whitespace from the right of a string
 - `trim_left` to trim any whitespace from the left of a string
 - `to_lower` to convert a string to lowercase